-The Chinese Program in the Department of East Asian Languages and Culture is happy to offer its inaugural USC Chinese Summer Program in Taipei this Summer 2012.
+The Chinese Program in the Department of East Asian Languages and Culture is happy to offer our summer program in Taiwan 2014.
 Operated by USC's outstanding Chinese faculty and located at the prestigious National Taiwan University (NTU) , this new study aboard program provides students with the unique opportunity to experience the vibrant city of Taipei while joining a four-week Chinese language program at the top ranked academic institution in Taiwan.

 Taipei is not only the economic, cultural, and government center of Taiwan, but also one of the most important business, financial, and high-tech industry hubs in Asia.
 Participants in the program will be able to take business-oriented advanced courses that focus on experiential learning and co-curriculum activities, through which they can acquire practical skills as well as various professional opportunities.
 Students who are business majors and minors are particularly encouraged to apply, for meeting with Chinese businesses is a key element of the Business Chinese summer courses.
 Moreover, the program will offer unique courses for students who have family ties and interest in furthering their understanding of the cultural heritage of Taiwan.
 The smaller class sizes in this immersion program provide greater personal attention and enable students to improve their Mandarin ability.
 Furthermore, there are special scholarship opportunities available for students who want to pursue their overseas study in Taipei.